milan400/musicplayer/README.md

 # musicplayer
 Musicplayer in c++

-Audioplater created using C++.
+Audioplayer created using C++.
 No external library is used.